Want to Feel a Shiver Down Your Spine? Read About These Creepy Haunted Spots in Mill Valley and Marin County.

 Okay, so combine a Native American reservation with a tuberculosis hospital, and what do you get?
 An excellent place for a girl scout campsite!
 Wait, what?
 Yeah, exactly—good ‘ole Camp Bothin

-started as an Indian reserve before becoming a tuberculosis hospital.
+started as an Native American reserve before becoming a tuberculosis hospital.
 Years later, some bright minds thought a bunch of girl scouts should delight in the joys of summer camp in the same spot.

 Have they never seen Friday the 13th?
 Sleepaway Camp?
-Rumor says Indian spirits and ghosts of former patients roam the land, moaning, groaning, and making other weird ghost noises.
+Rumor says Native American spirits and ghosts of former patients roam the land, moaning, groaning, and making other weird ghost noises.
 Maybe they're just bummed about missing out on Thin Mints.

 If you’re seeking Mill Valley real estate for sale or open houses in Mill Valley, make things easier on yourself by contacting